AllMightySauron/homebride-solaxcloud-api/README.md

 ## Required information

-For this plugin to work, two critical pieces of information are required:
+For this plugin to work, two critical pieces of information are required from Solax Cloud:

 - **Token ID**: Solax users can get inverter information through the granted tokenID.
 You need to obtain your tokenID on the API page of Solaxcloud.
-- **SN**: Registration No (communication module SN).
+- **SN**: Registration No (communication module SN) for each desired inverter.

 ## Installation